-Bleeding after hysterectomy: What's normal?
+Bleeding after hysterectomy: What can I expect?

 Hysterectomy is the surgical removal of the uterus.
-It's normal to have bloody vaginal discharge for several days to several weeks after a hysterectomy, as the stitches (sutures) dissolve and the tissue heals.
+It's typical to have bloody vaginal discharge for several days to several weeks after a hysterectomy, as the stitches (sutures) dissolve and the tissue heals.
 You'll likely need to wear sanitary pads during that time.

 Generally, vaginal bleeding after hysterectomy should be light.
 You may notice occasional spotting or a pink discharge.
 If bleeding after hysterectomy is as heavy as a menstrual period or lasts longer than six weeks, consult your doctor for an evaluation.